-1. The data center occupies no more than 10% of the site.
+1. The data center occupies no more than 15% of the site.

 2. The data center is used to serve the enterprise functions of the on-site property owner and is not used to lease data storage and processing services to third parties.
+For purposes of this subparagraph "on-site property owner" includes an owner that owns the property and is the parent company of the company or companies on-site.